Posted by Dominique JacksonMar 26, 202612 min

 Get buy-in from leadership across Marketing, Sales, and CS

-So, as Marketing Strategy Leader Carrie Holmes said: “Do not “pass go” without having Sales Leadership commitment. ”
+Marketing Strategy Leader Carrie Holmes has seen ABE rollouts fail when this step gets skipped: “Do not 'pass go' without having Sales Leadership commitment."

 Anna Tsymbalist adds: “When the entire organization sees data that proves the accounts you’re going after will bring success in the long run—that’s how you get buy-in.
 That’s when Sales gets excited to get on that call.
 That’s when CSMs get excited to onboard people.
 It’s a win-win situation for everyone.”

-When presenting the idea of ABE to your organization, paint the picture in the light of benefits for all teams, and you’ll make the path much easier for yourself.
+When presenting ABE to your organization, paint the picture in terms of benefits for all teams.
+That’s the path of least resistance.

 Focus on aligning with Sales and CS on objectives and target accounts

-Once Sales, Marketing, and CS are ready to move forward together, it’s time to align on your goals and your target accounts.
+Once Sales, Marketing, and CS are ready to move forward together, align on your goals and your target accounts.

 • Work with sales and CS to identify key markers of successful customers in your current book of business.